f4grx/sys11/monitor/README.md

 -----------------------------------
 NOTE: This convention currently does not work because BSR/JSR pushes the return PC.
 We would need a frame pointer, using X as a copy of SP is very wasteful.
-Using Y wastes program space.
+Using Y additionnally wastes program space.

 Parameters are pushed right to left on the stack by the caller.
 Parameters are popped from the stack by the callee.